 Something is brewing in the School of Business — work-integrated learning with Alberta breweries

-We talk to students doing work-integrated learning for AB brewers and a marketing manager who went from classroom to taproom
+We talk to students doing work-integrated learning for AB brewers — going from from classroom to taproom

 Students in SAIT’s School of Business — regardless of their area of focus — are often exposed to case studies and work-integrated learning opportunities with local businesses.
-Check out how SAIT’s marketing students in particular are working with area breweries — and how that real-world experience can translate to a career.
+Check out how SAIT’s marketing students in particular are working with area breweries.

 Learning outside the classroom takes you “Fahr”